smatsushima1/documentation/vba.md

 Set ws = ThisWorkbook.Worksheets(1)
 Set ws3 = ThisWorkbook.Worksheets(3)

-'step 1 - create initial array
+' Create initial array
-'first create an array of all values in the first column of the table 'dupes will be present
+' First create an array of all values in the first column of the table ' Dupes will be present
 With ws
   values = .ListObjects("Table1").ListColumns(1).DataBodyRange
   values = Application.Transpose(values)
 End With

-'STEP 2 - ASSIGN UNIQUE ITEM TO EACH VALUE
+' Assign unique item to each value
-'the scripting dictionary object will create items for each unique item 'dupes will be removed
+' Scripting dictionary object will create items for each unique item ' Dupes will be removed
-'new array is simply d
+' New array is simply d
 For Each val In values
   d.Item(val) = val
 Next val

-'step 3 - loop through and auto-update other table 'for each value that is in the new array d, check to see if its in the table 'if not, then add the value to the table
+' Loop through and auto-update other table
-'"Nothing" is used since the value will not be a null string or empty string '"xlWhole" must be used since we want to search all contents of the cell
+' For each value that is in the new array d, check to see if its in the table ' If not, then add the value to the table

-For Each val In d
+' "Nothing" is used since the value will not be a null string or empty string ' "xlWhole" must be used since we want to search all contents of the cell For Each val In d
   Set find_range = ws3.Columns(1).Find(what:=val, LookAt:=xlWhole)
   If find_range Is Nothing Then